 - Must work well with others and be able to function in the dynamic and fast paced emergency services.

 - Class 1, 2, 3, or 4 drivers license

 - Air brake endorsement

 - Fire related courses, such as NFPA 1001 Level II, NFPA 1002, NFPA 472

 - Post secondary education

 - Ability to respond to daytime emergencies

-Sooke Fire Rescue offers no obligation information and orientation sessions for all new and prospective volunteer applicants.
+Sooke Fire Rescue offers no-obligation information and orientation sessions for all new and prospective Paid On-Call applicants.
 You and your spouse are encouraged to attend where you can learn just what it takes to become a firefighter in your community.

-Being a volunteer firefighter is an extremely rewarding and fulfilling opportunity.
+Being a Paid On-Call Firefighter is a rewarding and fulfilling opportunity.
 All members will be challenged both mentally and physically on a daily basis.
-Being an active volunteer firefighter resembles a part time job.
+Being an active member is a similar commitment to a part-time job.

 Questions about recruiting?
 Contact us!
 2225 Otter Point Road | phone: 250-642-5422 | email: email@example.com